-It is natural to put the components in two new Gerber files: the top and bottom component file.
-By placing the component data in separate files, full compatibility is maintained: if one does not like the new files, simply ignore them.
+Component information was added in revision 2020.09, also called X3.
+The components information is naturally included by adding two new Gerber files: the top and bottom component file.
+By placing new the component data in separate files, full compatibility is maintained: if one does not like the component files, simply ignore them.
 The new standard is therefore compatible with existing workflows.
 Legacy software handles the CAD data with the new assembly information without change, of course also without benefiting from it.
 Great care is taken to minimize the development effort by keeping the existing fabrication outputs in place and sticking to an existing syntax.
 Benefits:

-- Compatible with installed base
+- o Compatible with installed base

 - Minimal implementation work.

 - Any decent legacy viewer displays the new component layers.

-6.9.1.2 Assembly Data Set
+6.9.2 Assembly Data Set

 To transfer component information one can simply add component layers to the full bare board fabrication data set.
-This may raise concerns about the confidentiality of the design.
-As inner layer information is not needed for assembly one can omit the inner layers; the data does then not implicitly contain the netlist.
+If there are concerns about the confidentiality of the design one can omit the inner layers as they are not needed for assembly; the data does then not implicitly contain the netlist.
 As an example, a typical data set for a four-layer board is:

 '''

 %TF.FileFunction,Component,L1,Top%

 %TF.FileFunction,Legend,Top%

 %TF.FileFunction,Soldermask,Top%

 %TF.FileFunction,Copper,L1,Top%

 %TF.FileFunction,Copper,L4,Bot%

 %TF.FileFunction,Soldermask,Bot%

 %TF.FileFunction,Legend,Bot%

 %TF.FileFunction,Component,L4,Bot%

-%TF.FileFunction,Component,L4,Bot%

-%TF.FileFunction,NonPlated,1,4,PTH%
+%TF.FileFunction,Plated,1,4,NPTH% (If there are NPTH.)

 '''

 The top and bottom component layers specify component information needed for the assembly process.
 A set of attributes identify each component's location, orientation, identification, and its properties such as manufacturer part number.
-The outer copper layers, mask, legend and drill layers serve to verify component placement and provide registration information for pick-and-place machines.
-An assembly drawing can contain useful information not in the component layers.
+The outer copper layers, mask, legend and drill layers serve to verify component placement and provide registration information for pick-andplace machines.
+An assembly drawing can contain useful information that is not in the component layers.